brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-23.md

 "Promise you'll be safe?"

 "I promise.
-The Fortifyers* will be in this Thursday to secure the house, and I'll be done with business before Christmas.
+The Fortifyers\[^105-2] will be in this Thursday to secure the house, and I'll be done with business before Christmas.
 Nothing's going to happen before then.
 Just be patient."
 He turned to his daughters, who were still looking sulky from their reprimand.
 "And you mind your dad, you hear?
 I'll be by every Sunday to make sure of it."

 They nodded petulantly, but didn't turn away when he bent down and kissed both their foreheads and hugged them.
 Kyle took his turn as well, holding tight for